petyaracz/Racz2023trance/Readme.md

 We want to look at two questions.
-What sort of social factors have been proposed to cooccur with trance and possession phenomena?
-Using the Ethnographic Atlas and the Standard Cross-Cultural Sample, can we get more confident that these factors do cooccur with such phenomena across cultures?
+What sort of social factors have been proposed to co-occur with trance and possession phenomena?
+Using the Ethnographic Atlas and the Standard Cross-Cultural Sample, can we get more confident that these factors do co-occur with such phenomena across cultures?

 ## 1. Trance and possession phenomena have societal covariates in the literature

-Many people have argued that trance induced by possession is not a random, idiosynchratic pathology but a recurrent psychosocial trait that is at least partly motivated by other social factors.
+Many people have argued that trance induced by possession is not a random, idiosyncratic pathology but a recurrent psycho-social trait that is at least partly motivated by other social factors.

 High overall social complexity and social rigidity – the resulting power